Spartronics4915/2018-POWERUP/README.md

 # Spartronics 4915 modified clone of Team 254's 2017 Codebase

 We've cloned the 254 codebase and modified it to better match our team's hardware, vision and electronics conventions.
+We've also ported it to the 2018 WPI and CTRE interfaces.

 Modifications include:
 * refactor into our namespaces
 * remove 2017-specific game code
 * support for pigeon imu
 * disabled vision/adb connection to android phone
+* port to 2018 wpi/ctre interfaces
+* modified ant build for better Travis building
+* removed dash and dash_release
+* removed vision_app

 Many thanks cheese whiz people for sharing your code!